northle/docs/docs/1.x/basics/views.md

 </main>
 ```

-This statement will render relative-path `partials/content.html` file content inside `<main />` tag.
+This statement will render `./partials/content.html` template inside `<main />` tag.

 ### `token`

-For every user session Northlegenerates a unique token to protect your application from [cross-site request forgery](https://en.wikipedia.org/wiki/Cross-site_request_forgery) attacks.
+For every user session Northle generates a unique token to protect your application from [Cross-Site Request Forgery](https://en.wikipedia.org/wiki/Cross-site_request_forgery) attacks.
 Anytime you define HTML forms with method other than `GET` and `HEAD`, you have to add a hidden field containing generated token.
-Otherwise, you won't be able to pass the form and you'll get 419 error.
+Otherwise, you won't be able to pass the form and you'll get `419` error.

 To add the token field just use the `[token]` directive:

 ```html
 <form action="/login" method="post">
   [token]

   ...
 </form>
 ```